Gulshan Lal Tandon

-Gulshan Lal Tandon was a pioneer in the Indian Mining Industry, the former Chairman of Coal India Limited who played a major role in establishment of Coal India.
-Mr. Tandon received Padma Bhushan, India's third highest civilian honour, in 1986 for his services to Indian mining industry.
+Gulshan Lal Tandon was a pioneer in the Indian mining industry.
+Tandon was the former chairman of Coal India and played a major role in the establishment of Coal India.
+Tandon received the Padma Bhushan, India's third highest civilian honour, in 1986 for his services to Indian mining industry.
 He died on 2 August 2012.

 Career

-Gulshan Lal Tandon received his B Tech degree in Mining from Indian School of Mines, Dhanbad in 1951.
-He served as the Chairman of Neyveli Lignite Corporation and Coal India Ltd. Mr. Tandon was convenor of the Ministry of Industry for evaluation of PSUs in Mineral and Power Sector.
-He has been director of several companies like Sharda Motor Industries Ltd, Indian Metals & Ferro Alloys ltd, VBC Industries Ltd and Tanishq Consultancy among others.
+Gulshan Lal Tandon received his B Tech degree in mining from the Indian School of Mines, Dhanbad in 1951.
+He served as the chairman of Neyveli Lignite Corporation and Coal India.
+Tandon was the convenor of the Ministry of Industry for evaluating public sector undertakings in the mineral and power sectors.
+He has been director of several companies like Sharda Motor Industries, Indian Metals & Ferro Alloys, VBC Industries and Tanishq Consultancy among others.